Bort-Millipede/PS2Linux_BrainDump/USB Devices/Optical Drives/README.md

 mknod /dev/sr0 b 11 0
 ```

-To avoid access issues later, it is recommended to set the ```/dev/sr0``` device as world-readable and world-writeable.
+To avoid access issues later, it is recommended to set the ```/dev/sr0``` device as world-readable and world-writable.
 This can be done via the following command (as root or via sudo):
 ```bash
 chmod 666 /dev/sr0
 ```